coder/docs/guides/v2-faq.md

 <summary>Are there migration scripts from v1 to v2?</summary>

-No. The database schema and architectural concepts are so different in v2, it is not reasonable to build migration scripts that meet customer deployment scenarios.
+No. The database schema and architectural concepts are so different in v2, it is not reasonable to build migration scripts that meet all customer deployment scenarios.
 See [the migration strategy](./moving-to-oss.md#migration-strategy) and [recommendations on moving workspace contents](./moving-to-oss.md#workspaces).